Measurement of Kaon Directed Flow in Au+Au Collisions in the High Baryon Density Region: Summary

-In the hadronic transport model JAM, a baryonic mean field is essential to reproduce the observed mid-rapidity $v_1$ of protons and $\Lambda$ baryons.
-Furthermore, JAM model calculations, considering both scenarios with and without spectators, show that the presence of spectators causes a shift in the $v_1$ slope of mesons toward the negative direction, even in the absence of a kaon potential.
-This suggests that the anti-flow of kaons could be due to the shadowing effect of spectators rather than being exclusively caused by the kaon potential.
-Our findings indicate that spectators contribute significantly to the observed anti-flow of kaons at low $p_\text{T}$ in the high baryon density region of heavy-ion collisions.
+In summary, we report measurements of $v_1$ for $\pi^{\pm}$, $K^{\pm}$, $K_S^0$, protons, and $\Lambda$ in mid-central (10–40\%) Au + Au collisions for $\sqrt{s_{NN}}$ from 3.0 to 3.9 GeV.
+The magnitude of the $v_1$ slopes for all measured particles decreases as the collision energy increases.
+A strong $p_\text{T}$ dependence is observed in the $v_1$ slopes ($\text{d}v_1/\text{d}y|{y=0}$) for pions and kaons, with negative slopes at low $p_\text{T}$ ($p_\text{T} \le 0.6$ GeV/$c$) across all collision energies.
+The JAM hadronic transport model demonstrates that a baryonic mean field is essential to reproduce the observed mid-rapidity $v_1$ of protons and $\Lambda$ baryons.
+Furthermore, JAM simulations comparing scenarios with and without spectators demonstrate that spectator effects shift the $v_1$ slope of mesons toward the negative direction, even without a kaon potential.
+This suggests that the anti-flow of kaons may arise from the shadowing effect of spectators rather than solely from the kaon potential.